Tobibr/Hangman_Console1/README.md

 # Hangman_Console1
+Everything works, the optional points too.
+I understand perfectly well that the style is not the best but it was my first real code.

 I have always wanted to create an application.
 Unfortunately, I was not lucky with programming teachers - even in a special IT technical college.
 So, my career and interests have moved towards UI/UX design.
 Now I want to expand my abilities for a back-end programming.
 Which will give me a great ability to create applications from idea to publication.